macgeeknz/unifi-video-timelapse/README.md

 https://community.ubnt.com/t5/UniFi-Video-Stories/My-5-month-NVR-solution-for-two-G3-flex-cameas/cnc-p/2598278

-The tar file contains an empty folder and structure and symcbolid link, plus 4 shell scripts called snapshotter-via-api.sh, continuous-snapshots.sh, generateTimelapse.sh, and storage-purger.sh.
+The tar file contains an empty folder and structure and symcbolic link, plus 4 shell scripts called snapshotter-via-api.sh, continuous-snapshots.sh, generateTimelapse.sh, and storage-purger.sh.

 The full list of pre-requisite steps you need to take to get this working all are as follows: